Irene Perveen

-Early life

-Irene was born in a Christian family on April 23, 1940.

 Career

 In the beginning, Irene used to sing in Radio Pakistan's music programs.
-She started her career in the film Noor-E-Islam in 1957.
+She started her career in the film Noor-e-Islam in 1957.
 She sang some popular duets with Masood Rana and Ahmed Rushdi.
-She later sang many hit songs for 31 films including one super-hit song in film Aina (1966), Tum Hee Ho Mehboob Meray, film song lyrics by Khawaja Pervez and music by M Ashraf.
+She later sang many hit songs for 31 films including one super-hit song in film Aina (1966), Tum Hee Ho Mehboob Meray, with lyrics by Khawaja Pervez and music by M Ashraf.
 In the 1960s, she was the most suitable female singer to sing comedy or parody songs, and sang many comedy songs with Ahmad Rushdi and Masood Rana.

 Personal life

 Irene married Cecil Samuel, a man from a prominent Peshawari family.
 She has lived in England since 1983.

 Popular songs

 Irene sang around 800 Urdu and Punjabi film songs.
 Some of her popular songs are: